revoconner/backblaze-exclusion-manager/README.md

 2. Not affliated with Backblaze or Backblaze, Inc.
 3. Run as administrator to avoid problems.
 (Optional)
 4. Always a good idea to create backups of the default xml list before making any edits.
-5. Created for Windows and tested on Windows.
-I do not recommend using the python script to run this program on a mac, unless specifically modified to be used on mac.